vaughanknouse/SQL-employee-tracker/README.md

 ## Features
 - **Comprehensive Views**: Provides detailed and structured views of departments, roles, and employees in a tabular format.
 - **Efficient Data Entry**: Allows for easy addition of new departments, roles, and employees with guided prompts.
-- **Role and Manager Updates**: Enables seamless updates of employee roles and managers to reflect organizational changes.
+- **Role Updates**: Enables seamless updates of employee roles to reflect organizational changes.
-- **Data Filtering**: Facilitates filtering of employee data by department or manager, aiding in focused analysis and reporting.
-- **Budget Calculation**: Computes the total salary budget for selected departments, aiding in financial planning.
-- **Data Deletion**: Supports deletion of departments, roles, and employees, ensuring database maintenance and cleanup.
 - **User-Friendly Interface**: Offers an intuitive command-line interface (CLI) powered by Inquirer.js for effortless interaction.